 - 6-1.
 Your grade will primarily be based on your exam performance.
 The exam is discussed later in this syllabus. - 6-2.
-Class participation will also potentially count in calculating your final grade.
-I plan to add or subtract from some students' exam grades on a non-anonymous, discretionary basis, with the result forming the grade for the course.
+Class participation will also potentially count in calculating your final grade. - (a) I plan to add or subtract from some students' exam grades on a non-anonymous, discretionary basis, with the result forming the grade for the course.
 Such adjustment will ordinarily be no more than one step, such as from a B to a B+ or from an A to an A-.
 In extraordinary cases, which I anticipate to be rare, I may make an adjustment of two steps, such as from a C to a B- or from a B+ to a B-.
 In making class-participation adjustments, I anticipate that some students' grades will be increased upward and others' may end up being adjusted downward, with most students' grades probably remaining unchanged.
-Class-participation evaluation is, of course, subjective.

-- 6-3.
-Reasons for a positive effect of class participation on the overall course grade may include habitual preparedness and engagement, volunteering in discussions and problem solving, excellence in contributions to discussions, strong performance on assignments, and various conduct that contributes positively to the educational process. - 6-4.
-Reasons for a negative effect of class participation on the overall course grade may include exhibiting poor performance or visible disengagement in the classroom, being unprepared for class, disruptive behavior (including, but not limited to, a pattern of appearing distracted by a computer or phone), conduct contrary to the Classroom Conduct Rules (listed below) and other conduct that detracts from the educational process.
+Class-participation evaluation is, of course, subjective. - (b) Reasons for a positive effect of class participation on the overall course grade may include habitual preparedness and engagement, volunteering in discussions and problem solving, excellence in contributions to discussions, strong performance on assignments, and various conduct that contributes positively to the educational process. - (c) Reasons for a negative effect of class participation on the overall course grade may include exhibiting poor performance or visible disengagement in the classroom, being unprepared for class, disruptive behavior (including, but not limited to, a pattern of appearing distracted by a computer or phone), conduct contrary to the Classroom Conduct Rules (listed below), conduct contrary to other admonitions communicated in the syllabus or otherwise, and any conduct that detracts from the educational process.
 Tardiness and deficient attendance, if substantial enough, may also have a negative effect.
-(For more on attendance, see §9.) - 6-5.
-Positive and negative effects may, of course, offset. - 6-6.
-Please keep in mind that, despite the fact that class participation is graded, you should not worry unduly about the quality of your responses in class discussion.
+(For more on attendance, see §9.) - (d) Positive and negative effects may, of course, offset.

+- (e) Please keep in mind that, despite the fact that class participation is graded, you should not worry unduly about the quality of your responses in class discussion.
 Law school, like all other educational environments, is a place to learn, and that necessarily implies that it is a place to fumble and make mistakes.
 I do not ask questions or conduct discussion as a way of judging you; I do it as a way of challenging you and helping everyone to learn.
 So put aside your fears and engage in the conversation.
 Once you are a full-fledged lawyer, having a confident voice under pressure will be indispensable.
 Now is the time to find that voice.
-Be bold.
+So, be bold. - 6-3.
+Academic Honesty: Cheating or serious academic misconduct of any kind in this class will presumptively result in a failing grade of F for the semester.
+To be clear, failing to follow final exam instructions in a way that might give a student an advantage, even if done without intent to gain such an advantage constitutes, in my judgment, serious academic misconduct, and will presumptively result in a grade of F. It is your responsibility to treat exam instructions with diligence and care.
+In any instance of misconduct, I reserve the right in my discretion to award a lower grade other than an F if I find there to be extraordinary mitigating circumstances; despite my reservation of rights in this regard, however, do not expect leniency.
+Please note that the awarding of a failing grade or lower grade for misconduct is not to the exclusion of other sanctions, and I intend, in virtually all instances, to refer cheating or serious academic misconduct to the Honor Board and/or the administration of the University and/or School of Law.